rodrgsec/rodrgsec/README.md

 My work focuses on Cybersecurity Development, Ethical Hacking, Security Automation, AI Security, and Software Engineering.
 I enjoy turning complex ideas into practical tools and constantly experimenting with new approaches to technology and security.

-I'm passionate about building innovative projects, discovering vulnerabilities, automating security workflows, and pushing the limits of what software can do.
 ---

 ## Things you can actually use